isomerpages/psd-psf/_explore-events/PST Convention: 15 July.md

 <p>Arundhati Bhattacharya is the Chairperson and CEO of Salesforce India
 and South Asia, leading the company's strategic growth and digital transformation initiatives across the region.
-Under her leadership, Salesforce India has been instrumental in helping organizations reinvent their business models, future-proof their workforce, and navigate technological disruptions.</p>
+Under her leadership, Salesforce India has been instrumental in helping organisations reinvent their business models, future-proof their workforce, and navigate technological disruptions.</p>
 <p>Prior to joining Salesforce in 2020, Bhattacharya served as the first
-woman Chairperson of the State Bank of India (SBI), where she spearheaded the bank's digital transformation and led significant organizational changes.&nbsp;</p>
+woman Chairperson of the State Bank of India (SBI), where she spearheaded the bank's digital transformation and led significant organisational changes.&nbsp;</p>
-<p>At Salesforce, Bhattacharya has focused on fostering a unified organizational
+<p>At Salesforce, Bhattacharya has focused on fostering a unified organisational
-culture and driving innovation through the company's core values: Trust, Customer Success, Innovation, Equality, and Sustainability .
-She has been a vocal advocate for lifelong learning and workforce agility, emphasizing the importance of continuous skill development in the face of rapid technological advancements.&nbsp;</p>
+culture and driving innovation through the company's core values: Trust, Customer Success, Innovation, Equality, and Sustainability.
+She has been a vocal advocate for lifelong learning and workforce agility, emphasising the importance of continuous skill development in the face of rapid technological advancements.&nbsp;</p>
 </td>